 PTSD can be treated most successfully with the person suffering from it having the inner desire to not be conquered, to have faith that there is help, and enough strength and courage to ask for help until they get relief.
 A person who drinks Mt.
 Dew instead of water, who eats fast food and processed foods instead of real foods, and who likes to be taken care of, instead of taking care of themselves, will not have as much success in taking control of their mind and body.

-Dealing with the headache, brain fog, tiredness, concentration, sleep problems, mental confusion/impairment and irritability can be taken care of in part with diet and exercise.
-Getting rid of the processed foods, drinking more water, eating fresh foods, and having no grains, unnatural sugars, and dairy will shed a majority of those symptoms with in a month in many (but not all) cases.
+Dealing with headaches, brain fog, tiredness, concentration, sleep problems, mental confusion/impairment, and irritability can be taken care of in part with diet and exercise.
+Getting rid of the processed foods, drinking more water, eating fresh foods, and having no grains, unnatural sugars, and dairy will shed a majority of those symptoms within a month in many (but not all) cases.
 If the whole body is healthy, then that will enable an environment that is conducive to recovery.

 Finally, how a person deals with stressful situations may be genetically determined, dictating the severity of PTSD symptoms.
 There are many things that genetics determines in one’s life, but there is an equal amount of things that one can control through outside measures, genetic or not.
 Just because an individual is genetically prone to be overweight does not mean that they cannot overcome that genetic disposition to get down to a healthy weight.
 The same is applied to mental health, some may just need to “work harder” than others – depending on their genetic disposition.
 Keeping aware of the reasons why the thoughts come, or why the brain is acting the way it is, will be a step in helping to conquer instead of being conquered.